vigorousnorth/MaineCampaignFinance2018/readme.md

 (you may get a different result since you’re working from different data)

-You can also use “Boolean” operators to check if multiple conditions are true or false.
+You can also use Boolean operators to check if multiple conditions are true or false.
 The `&` operator is short for AND:
 ~~~~
 > (5 < 7) & (3^2 <= 9)
 [1] TRUE